 Lecture Series: Thought Leaders on Diversity and Inclusion

 Thought Leaders on Diversity and Inclusion highlights a woman or minority physician or scientist accomplished in their field.
 The invited lecturer gives an institution-wide scientific or diversity-in-science talk.
-Women and Minority Faculty Inclusion brings the lecture series to MD Anderson twice a year, fall and spring.
+Women and Minority Faculty Inclusion brings the lecture series to MD Anderson twice a year.

 Names of speakers may be proposed by any faculty member; and women and minority faculty leaders are also asked for suggestions.
 The Associate Vice President and Women and Minority Faculty Inclusion Advisory Committee make the selection.
 In addition to the lecture, the visitor spends the day on campus and meets with various faculty groups.